brson/brson.github.com/worklog.md

 - Continued trying to understand how to use the pubsub client
 - Wrote more secp256k1 documentation
 - 3:52 PM
 - Clock out (Solana)
+- Clock in (Solana)
+- 5:45 PM
+- Read a bunch of secp256k1 source trying to understand malleability
+- 7:00 PM
+- Clock out (Solana)

 # 2022-05-28